-• Murray Bridge Roundhouse
+• The Round House Murray Bridge

 Located in the heart of the city adjacent to the bridges the Roundhouse was the first substantial building in Murray Bridge.
 It has historical significance with the early development of Murray Bridge, as it served as a School, Post Office, Church and Council Chambers.